dtcenter/MET/docs/Users_Guide/config_options.rst

 * NONE to use all point observations (legacy behavior)

-* "UNIQUE" only use a single observation if two or more observations match.
+* UNIQUE only use a single observation if two or more observations match.
 Matching observations are determined if they contain identical latitude, longitude, level, elevation, and time information.
   They may contain different observation values or station IDs